 - What is the current and anticipated level of exposure to the public in the affected areas?

 IMIS consists of several interlocking, harmonized components.
 A differentiation between three levels can be made within IMIS (see the above picture):

 - measurements of environmental contamination and prognostic dose assessments,

 - consolidation, evaluation, preparation and depiction of the results,

-- transmission of the results to the Federal Ministry for the Environment's (BMUB) decision-making level.
+- transmission of the results to the Federal Ministry for the Environment's (BMU) decision-making level.